korayerdem89/Google-Homepage/README.md

 # google-homepage

-This is a clone page of Google.com
+This is a clone page of Google